raspberrychris/cryptotravellers/content/blog/defi-explained-lending-and-borrowing.md

 The name Aave comes from the Finnish word for "ghost" and is a lending protocol on the Ethereum blockchain, a decentralised network.

-[Aave](https://aave.com/) is a decentralized lending and borrowing platform that addresses the issues of affordability, transparency, and security in today’s market.
+[Aave](https://aave.com/) is a decentralised lending and borrowing platform that addresses the issues of affordability, transparency, and security in today’s market.

 Lenders earn from ERC20 compliant aTokens at a ratio of 1: 1 to the delivered assets.
 This means that while lending 36 Dai, they receive 36 aTokens (in this case, 36 aDai).